Updated: Dec 27, 2022

 Victims of such serious injuries may experience varying degrees of paralysis, reduced cognitive functions, physical impairments, and chronic pain.
 Catastrophic injuries will leave you with mental, physical, and financial problems for the rest of your life.

 Typically, these kinds of injuries prevent a person from returning to work for an extended time or entirely prevent the victim from ever working again, necessitating specialized care for the rest of their lives.
-This can put you in a lot of financial trouble, particularly when you consider the high medical costs of treating severe and life-altering injuries.
+This can put you in a lot of financial trouble, particularly considering the high medical costs of treating severe and life-altering injuries.

 A personal injury case has ramifications for the victim's entire family.
-Medical expenses, as well as other hidden costs of a personal injury, must be borne by victims and their families.
+Victims and their families must bear medical expenses and other hidden costs of a personal injury.
 This would include the injured person's lost income and a family member who becomes a caregiver.
 Home and car modifications, as well as travel to hospitals and specialists, can be costly.
 Personal injury victims often suffer long-term emotional and psychological damages that are more difficult to quantify.

 What Are the Usual Causes of Catastrophic Injuries?

 Accidents involving buses.
-Many passengers have been known to suffer serious injuries and even death as a result of bus crashes.
+Many passengers have suffered serious injuries and even death due to bus crashes.
 Many schools or tour buses still lack seatbelts, and the vast space inside a bus allows people to be thrown around and seriously injured in a bus accident.
 Buses have also been known to catch fire after colliding.

 Train accidents.
 Few trains, like buses, are equipped with seat belts, which means that if an accident happens, there is a high risk of serious injury or wrongful death.
-Because most trains travel at high speeds, a train crash can be particularly devastating to passengers, resulting in a wide range of devastating injuries.
+Because most trains travel at high speeds, a train crash can be particularly devastating to passengers, resulting in many devastating injuries.

 Accidents involving trucks.
-When a semi-truck collides with a passenger vehicle, the consequences can be severe.
+The consequences can be severe when a semi-truck collides with a passenger vehicle.
 Hundreds of people are killed or injured in truck accidents every year.
 These larger vehicles take longer to stop and weigh several times more than personal cars, making them particularly dangerous to passengers in smaller vehicles in the event of an accident.